DXHeroes/knowledge-base-content/practices/dockerizing.md

 aspect: processes
 stages:
 - development
 short_description: Dockerizing is the process of packing, deploying, and running applications using Docker containers.
+Docker is an open-source tool that ships your application with all the neccessary functionalities as one package.
 tags:
 - docker
 - dockerizing